solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

 ```
 ### Privilege Escalation with Insecure Permissions on Service Executable ✅

+> [!Des]
-**Description:** If the executable associated with a service has weak permissions that allow an attacker to modify or replace it, the attacker can gain the privileges of the service's account trivially.
+> If the executable associated with a service has weak permissions that allow an attacker to modify or replace it, the attacker can gain the privileges of the service's account trivially.
 ```powershell
 1️⃣ # Check the configuration details of a particular service example ( BINARY_PATH_NAME and SERVICE_START_NAME and .. )
 sc qc WindowsScheduler # cmd